Maintenance loan for living costs

 - your household income

 All students who are eligible for the loan can receive up to 50% of the maximum loan amount regardless of their financial situation.
 The maximum loan amount for students living away from home in London in 2017–18 is £11,002.
+The government has not yet released the figures for 2018-19.

 Access to the remaining 50% is dependent upon your household income.